iRayhan/CmpNavigationApplication/README.md

-Here's a sample `README.md` tailored to your Compose Multiplatform Navigation app, including multiple screens, arguments, and custom transitions:

----

 # 📱 Compose Multiplatform Navigation App

 This is a **Jetpack Compose Multiplatform** application demonstrating navigation between two screens with arguments and **custom transitions**.
 The app is structured to work across platforms (Android, Desktop, etc.) using `compose-navigation`.